 Oktaven Audio is a recording studio in Mount Vernon, New York specializing in classical, jazz, and acoustic music recording.
 Designed by Francis Manzella, the studio features over 1500 square feet of recording area with a 42'X30'X13' live room, a stunning Hamburg Steinway D 9’ concert grand, a beautiful New York Steinway D, a world-class collection of microphones, preamps and outboard gear, and a variety of amps and instruments.
-Oktaven Audio offers a wonderful-sounding, comfortable, and sophisticated atmosphere in which to record.
+Less than a mile from the Bronx border, Oktaven Audio offers a wonderful-sounding, comfortable, and sophisticated atmosphere in which to record.

-The 415 sq.ft. main control room houses a 36-channel Studer 903 mixing console; a Pro Tools HDX system with Burl, Cranesong, and Apogee AD / DA conversion; full analog capability with a 24-track Studer A800 MKIII multitrack machine and Ampex and Otari 2-track decks; and monitoring by Barefoot, PMC, and Focal.
+The 415 sq.ft. main control room houses a 32 channel API Legacy AXS mixing console; a Pro Tools HDX system with Burl, Ferrofish, and Apogee AD / DA conversion; full analog capability with a 24-track Studer A800 MKIII multitrack Otari 2-track decks; Dante connectivity throughout the studio; and monitoring by Barefoot, PMC, and Focal.

 The studio also provides a lounge and a library with a wide selection of musical scores and urtexts, music books, and rare facsimile editions.

-Studio Manager and Assistant Engineer Jessica Slaven is trained as a visual artist (BFA 2001, The School of the Art Institute of Chicago; MFA 2005, University of Pennsylvania).
-Jessica’s knowledge of the visual arts, design, and art theory bring spatial and visual capabilities to the studio’s offerings.
+Studio Manager and co-owner Jessica Slaven is trained as a visual artist (BFA 2001, The School of the Art Institute of Chicago; MFA 2005, University of Pennsylvania).
+Jessica’s knowledge of the visual arts and design bring spatial and visual capabilities to the studio’s offerings.
+She's able to work with clients early in the recording process to create packaging design and art that is beautifully integrated with their music.